FinnBehrendt/patched-Diffusion-Models-UAD/README.md

 * MSLUB: https://lit.fe.uni-lj.si/en/research/resources/3D-MR-MS/

 ## Data Preprocessing

+# Warning: The Preprocessing is bugged right now and does not represent the steps taken in the paper.
+A fix will be pushed asap.

 Before processing, you need to extract the downloaded zip files and organize them as follows:

     ├── IXI